mattjohnsonpint/TimeZoneConverter/README.md

 PM> Install-Package TimeZoneConverter
 ```

-This library is targeting .NET Standard 1.1.
+This library is targeting .NET Standard 1.3, or .NET 4.5.
 See the [.NET Standard Platform Support Matrix][1] for further details.

 ## Notes